Published by Blue Grid Media • Updated for 2026 • 19 min read

 - General service listed but specific sub-type not offered

 Each of these categories represents a lead where the customer either was not real or was fundamentally mismatched with your business.
-The common thread is that no legitimate service opportunity existed from the moment of first contact.
+The common thread?
+There was never a legitimate service opportunity from the moment of first contact.
+You never had a shot at booking that job.

 What Does NOT Qualify for a Credit

-This section is where most contractors get frustrated, because several scenarios that feel like bad leads are explicitly excluded from the credit system.
-Understanding what does not qualify will save you time and prevent the frustration of submitting ratings that will never result in refunds.
+This is the section that frustrates contractors the most, because several scenarios that absolutely feel like bad leads are explicitly excluded from the credit system.
+We get it.
+It does not feel fair.
+But knowing what does not qualify will save you time and prevent the headache of submitting ratings that will never result in refunds.

 Leads That Will Not Get Credited

-- Customer cancellations after booking — If a customer books an appointment through your LSA and then cancels before you arrive, that is not eligible for a credit.
+- Customer cancellations after booking.
+If a customer books an appointment through your LSA and then cancels before you arrive, that is not eligible for a credit.
 The initial contact was legitimate.
+(Yes, this one stings.)

-- Non-responsive customers — A customer who calls, leaves a message, and then never responds to your callback is still a valid lead.
-The initial contact was real.
+- Non-responsive customers.
+A customer who calls, leaves a message, and then ghosts your callback is still a valid lead.
+The initial contact was real, even if they vanished into thin air.

 The underlying principle is straightforward: Google credits leads where the contact itself was invalid.
 They do not credit leads where the contact was valid but the business outcome was poor.
-A customer who calls, asks a real question, and decides not to hire you is not a bad lead by Google's definition — it is a lead you did not convert.
+A customer who calls, asks a real question, and decides not to hire you is not a bad lead by Google's definition.
+It is a lead you did not convert.
+Tough to hear, but that is how the system sees it.

 Step-by-Step: How to Rate a Lead and Request Credit